ebullient/campaign-notes/compendium/groups/Cult of Talos.md

 ![The symbol of Talos](/[assets]/attachments/talos-holy-symbol.jpg#portrait) Members are fervent religious cultists who worship [Talos](#Talos), the Stormlord.
 The cult is led by the priestess [Fheralai Stormsworn](../Fheralai%20Stormsworn.md).

-They aim to put the region at the mercy of the Storm Lord by controlling the flow of resoures through the weekend.
-See [Plans](#Plans).

 **Beliefs**

 1. Life is a succession of random effects in a sea of chaos.
 2. Life is short, you could die at any moment.
 3. Grab what you can when you can.

-Anchorites of Talos are special.
-In ancient times the human ancestors of these cultists bred with orcs, and now all of their numbers are half-orcs.
-In order to visit the wrath of Talos on their enemies, the anchorites can shift into the form of a boar.
-They are often found in remote mountainous or forested areas.
-They are savage, wild, and somewhat unpredictable, just like the storms their god sends upon the face of the world.
+They aim to place the region at the mercy of the Storm Lord by controlling the flow of goods.

+They have set up a base of operations in the caves of [Thunder Cliffs](../Thunder%20Cliffs.md), and have taken over the [Tower of Storms](../Tower%20of%20Storms.md).
+They collect goods from wrecked ships to fund their operation, and imprison survivors to either sell as slaves, feed to mosters, or use as sacrifices to Talos.

+Reclusive anchorites living in [Neverwinter Wood](../neverwinter-wood/Neverwinter%20Wood.md) are taking more aggressive steps to disrupt those dwelling in the woods.
+They have allied with the displaced [Many Arrows Orc Tribe](Many%20Arrows%20Orc%20Tribe.md) to

+They plan to establish temples along the High Road, so they can call upon storms and lighting to disrupt trade at will.

 * **Alignment** Chaotic evil
 * **Enemies** Emerald Enclave